Moosylvania/GifMeme/README.md

         $ npm install gifmeme

 # Requirements
-GifMeme utilizes Automattic's node-canvas module which has some pre-requisites (Cairo) that must be installed on your machine.
-To find out more please check out their [Wiki](https://github.com/Automattic/node-canvas/wiki) and then come back here.

-GifMeme is also utilizing ImageMagick to finalize the output of the animated gif.
+GifMeme is utilizing ImageMagick to finalize the output of the animated gif.
+Please insure that ImageMagick is installed locally.

 # API